Shape of My Story

 I chose a public school in Northwest Ohio called Bowling Green State University because almost none of my classmates were going there and because we had visited the school and had fun.

-Fortunately, at the end of my senior year I interned for the Wood County Prosecutor and realized how dark that work would be.
+Fortunately, at the end of my senior year I interned for the Wood County Prosecutor and realized how dark that work would have been.
 My heart was broken.

 After Graduation, I returned to Columbus, Ohio, where I grew up, with no idea what I would do for a career.